Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 Actuator Power and Caution LED

-The actuator, powered by 12 volts is connected to the 12 volt busbar in the Throttle Communication Module (TCM) and then, via a straight-through cable, to the Throttle Interface Module (TIM).
+The 12 volt actuator is connected to the 12 volt busbar in the Throttle Communication Module (TCM) and then, via a straight-through cable, to the Throttle Interface Module (TIM).
 The relay for the parking brake mechanism is located in the TIM.

-The design of an actuator is such, that if power is continuously applied to the mechanism, it will burn out.
-If operating correctly, the actuator will onlt receive power when the toe brakes are depressed and the parking brake lever is raised at the same time.
+The design of an actuator is such, that it will burn out if continuous power is applied to the mechanism for an extended time.
+However, if the parking brake is used correctly, the actuator will only receive power for a short period of time when the toe brakes are depressed and the parking brake lever is raised at the same time.

-To combat against the unforeseen event of power being continuously supplied to the actuator, for example by a relay that is stuck in the open (on) position, a coloured LED has been incorporated into the three LEDs that are fitted to the front of the Throttle Communication Module (TCM).
+To combat against the unforeseen event of power being continuously supplied to the actuator, for example by a relay that is stuck in the open (on) position, a coloured LED has been fitted to the front of the Throttle Communication Module (TCM).
 This flashing purple coloured LED illuminates only when the circuit is closed and the actuator is receiving 12 volt power.
+If the LED is always on it indicates a problem in the system.

 Important Point: